microsoft/Olive/docs/source/tutorials/configure_auto_optimizer.rst

 .. _how_to_configure_auto_optimizer:

-[BETA] How To Configure Auto Optimizer
+How To Configure Auto Optimizer
 =======================================

 Auto Optimizer is a tool that can be used to automatically search Olive passes combination based on: